 Think outside the box and turn off the borders and you have an invisible way of positioning your content on the page.

 Today I’m going to show you how to insert a basic table into a document and add text.
-In future posts I will go through the customisation options available with tables and some troubleshooting tips.
 To create a quick and easy table, follow these steps:

 - Open Microsoft Word

 - You will now have a new blank document

 - Press the Enter key a few times to insert a few blank lines